kangax/przilla/src/memory-bank/activeContext.md

 - Tooltip formatting should always be clear, multi-line, and context-rich, especially for performance/benchmark data.
 - Ensuring shared components like dialog forms correctly reset their state between different modes (e.g., log vs. edit) is crucial for predictable UI behavior.
 Resetting state after successful actions or cancellation is a reliable pattern.
 - Trigger elements for actions like "Log Score" should maintain consistent appearance and behavior, independent of other states (like editing) managed within the same component instance.
 Separate trigger logic (e.g., dedicated onClick handlers) can achieve this.

+## Planned Test Coverage Improvements

+The following high-priority areas have been identified for new or improved unit/integration test coverage (non-E2E):

+1. **Authentication Flows**

+   - Unit/integration tests for login, signup, password reset, and social login logic.
+   - Tests for auth-protected route guards and session expiration handling.

+2. **CSV/SugarWOD Import Flow**

+   - Tests for file parsing, WOD matching, error handling, and backend mutation logic.
+   - Tests for UI state transitions (upload, review, confirm, error).

+3. **Wodwell Icon Link**

+   - Tests for presence/absence, correct URL, accessibility (aria-label), and keyboard navigation.

+4. **SSR/Initial Data Hydration**

+   - Tests for correct hydration of server-fetched data, fallback logic, and consistency between server/client.

+5. **WOD Table (Desktop) Display Features**
+   - Tests for search highlighting, notes display, and sorting logic in the desktop table.

+These areas are the next focus for improving test coverage and reliability, and will be addressed in order.

 ## Recent Changes